2014-15 courses in history

 356 American Social and Cultural History (3).
 Spring.
 A study of the development of American society from colonial times to the present organized around the themes of power, consumption, material culture, and the social construction of space.
 Attention will be given to the ways in which new sources, methods, and theoretical frameworks open up new topics and questions in American history, including the changing meaning of the American landscape, the development of suburbia, the rise of consumerism and the mass media, popular religion and the creation of sacred space, and the hidden ways in which power is exercised.
 Class, gender, and race will be categories of inquiry and analysis.
 This course is eligible for concurrent registration with History 394.
 K. Du Mez.

 357 American Economic History (4).
+Fall.
 A study of United States’ economic history from colonial times to the present, emphasizing the foundations of the American economy, the dynamics behind American economic expansion, the history of American business, the costs and benefits of industrialization and modernization, and the causes for the economic changes of the 21st century.
 This course is eligible for concurrent registration with History 394.
-Not offered 2013-14.
+W. Van Vugt.

 363 Studies in Early Modern Europe (3).
+Fall.
 This course focuses on a particular period or movement in European history within the early modern period (c.
 1500–1800).
 The specific content will vary from year to year.
 Past topics have included the Italian Renaissance, international Calvinism, the Counter-Reformation, and early modern Spain.
-Not offered 2013-14.
+K. van Liere.

 364 Studies in Modern Europe (3).
-Spring.
 The course focuses on major trends, events, or regions in post-1789 Europe.
 Topics in the past have included nationalism and communism in Eastern Europe and the history of Christianity in 20th-century Europe.
 The Spring 2014 section will address sports, culture, and society in 19th- and 20th-century.
-B. Berglund.
+Not offered 2014-15.

 IDIS 375 Methods and Pedagogies for Secondary Social Studies (3).
 Interim.
 A course in perspectives on, principles of, and practices in teaching of history, government, geography, and economics at the secondary level.
 Included are teaching strategies, curriculum studies, readings regarding new developments in social studies education, and an examination of these topics as they relate to a Christian view of human nature.
 Prerequisites: Education 302-303 or permission of the instructor.
 R. Schoone-Jongen.